Positive pressure personnel suit: Operation

-Fresh, filtered air is typically supplied to the interior of a PPPS via overhead tubing.
+Fresh, filtered air is usually delivered inside a PPPS through overhead tubing.
 In addition to the physical barrier provided, the positive pressurization offers additional protection in the event of exposure through a defect or puncture in the suit, for if the suit's integrity is compromised, air will be forced out instead of being sucked in.
 Extensive training with the PPPS is required to safely pursue research in a PPPS within a biosafety facility.

 In 1987, USAMRIID scientist Joel Dalrymple described the subjective experience of working in a PPPS and "his solemn respect for working in the hot suits" to a journalist: